Mellanox/SAI-P4-BM/README.md

 # SAI BEHAVIORAL MODEL USING P4
+This repository is ment to provide a conformal behavioral model with SAI interface. it implements SAI 1.0 on top of soft switch coded via P4. the SAI API can can be used by including "sai.h" (see below for details). the Packet Test Framework (pft) implements test using python.

+##P4 - switch architecture
+##SAI - switch api
+##PTF - test frame work

 This repository contains P4 implementation of SAI behavioural model, forked from [p4lang/behavioural_model](https://github.com/p4lang/behavioral-model/).

 ## Compiling P4 Behavioural model